MicrosoftDocs/office-developer-client-docs/docs/shared/manageability-applications-with-the-office-365-click-to-run-installer.md

 description: "Learn how to integrate the Office 365 Click-to-Run installer with a software management solution."
 ---

-# Integrating manageability applications with the Office 365 click-to-run installer
+# Integrating manageability applications with Office 365 click-to-run installer

 Learn how to integrate the Office 365 Click-to-Run installer with a software management solution.